unChaz/sci-fi-5e/srd/classes/guardian.md

 When you use your Channel Divinity, you choose which option to use.
 You must then finish a short or long rest to use your Channel Divinity again.

 Some Channel Divinity effects require saving throws.
-When you use such an effect from this class, the DC equals your paladin tek skill save DC.
+When you use such an effect from this class, the DC equals your guardian tek skill save DC.

 #### Ability Score Improvement